Solheim Cup Overview

 Sports Bettors Spoiled for Choice

 The renewal of the Solheim Cup was shown live on TV to UK followers and shown across Europe on major television channels, sports betting apps and live streams.
 The tournament continues to grow in popularity and as it does the betting enhances.
 Going into day one, bettors found themselves spoiled for choice when it came to betting markets.
-There was Solheim Cup winner, margin of victory, match betting and plenty more besides.
+There was Solheim Cup winner, margin of victory, matched betting and plenty more besides.
 There was also a number of specials, including a hole in one to be scored.

 Much to the delight of backers, any of these markets remained live throughout the course of the three days of action thanks to in-play betting.
 That meant a bet was always possible and as interesting going into the final few holes as it was before tee-off time on day one.
 That meant you could get in early to secure a better price about your selection or bide your time and get a stronger understanding of how the play was going.
 Catriona Matthew Aimed for a Winning Debut